-Other, please specify (% wastewater tha tmeets PepsiCo's wastewater standard)
+% wastewater tha tmeets PepsiCo's wastewater standard

-PepsiCo's Global Environment, Health and Safety Management System is a robust set of management and technical standards that provide guidance on acceptable and applicable operating parameters for our operations.
-One such technical standard is the Discharge of Process Wastewater Standard, which is aligned with the World Bank's International Finance Council and Business for Social Responsibility's (BSR) Sustainable Water Group.
-PepsiCo maintains the high standard that although compliance with local standards is necessary, it is sometimes not enough.
-In some parts of the world, local wastewater direct discharge limits may not be sufficient to protect against degradation of the water quality of the local environment.
-In such cases, we require our manufacturing operations to meet PepsiCo's more stringent discharge limits.
-In 2019, 99 percent of wastewater from our operations met PepsiCo's high standards for protection of the environment.
+We measure the proportion of wastewater that is safely treated based on the percent of wastewater that meets PepsiCo's wastewater standard.
+PepsiCo's Global Environment, Health and Safety Management System is a set of management and technical standards that provide guidance on acceptable operating parameters for our operations.
+One such technical standard is the Discharge of Process Wastewater Standard, which is aligned with the World Bank's International Finance Council and Business for Social Responsibility's Sustainable Water Group.
+PepsiCo maintains the standard that while compliance with local standards is necessary, it is sometimes not enough.
+In some parts of the world, local wastewater direct discharge limits may not be sufficient to protect local water resources.
+In such cases, we require our operations to meet PepsiCo's more stringent discharge limits.
+In 2020, nearly 99 percent of wastewater from our operations met PepsiCo's high standards for protection of the environment.